François Bordes: Biography

 He also published many science fiction novels under his pen name.
 In the USSR the science fiction of Carsac was very popular.
-He was translated and published into Russian as well as Romanian, Bulgarian, Lithuanian, Latvian, Hungarian, Estonian amongst others.
-However, no translations into English have existed until 2020, when Pour patrie l’espace was published as The City Among the Stars.
+He was translated and published into Russian as well as Romanian, Bulgarian, Lithuanian, Latvian, Hungarian, Estonian, Portuguese, amongst others.
+However, no translations into English existed until 2020, when Pour patrie l’espace was published as The City Among the Stars.